Elhammadani/Assignment-3/README.md

 # Assignment-3
 This file is about loop and some function.
-1. define two variable
+1. define two variable and convert to exponent
+2. Make a password
+3. identify odd or even nembers
+4. Guessing game